The best hotels in Gothenburg

 The area is quiet at night, which is either a plus or a minus depending on what you want.
 Restaurants thin out quickly after 9pm, and you're about 12 minutes walk from the Avenyn action.
 At $285-420/night, you're paying for the location and the room quality, and both hold up.

-Gothenburg's best neighborhoods
+Gothenburg's best hotel regions

 Prioritize Inom Vallgraven if you want to walk everywhere.
 It's the city's old moat district, and most of what you actually want to see or eat is within 15 minutes on foot.